onethinx/cortex-gdb/src/remote/README.md

-# cortex-debug-remote
+# cortex-gdb-remote

-This extension provides host services for the Cortex-Debug extension running in remote mode
+This extension provides host services for the Cortex-GDB extension running in remote mode